-Parking of motor vehicles is limited.
-An enlarged car park is needed to accommodate the existing visitors.
+Parking of motor vehicles on site is limited and enlarging the existing public car park is impractical because of the adjacent environmental constraints.
+Providing safe parking bays along Bush Street and a shared path will help to accommodate the existing visitors in peak times.
 Any new traffic generating development would need to have a traffic study and address how it would handle any increase in motor vehicles it generated.